A Company Benchmark of Packaged First Foods in Southeast Asia

 Food and beverage companies selling CPCF products are at the forefront of creating an enabling food environment that can improve the status of complementary feeding, and thus the nutrition and health of older infants and young children in Southeast Asia.

-As one of COMMIT’s partners, ATNI’s role is to report on the performance of companies whose products were assessed against the nutritional and labeling requirements of the adapted NPM for CPCF.
+As one of COMMIT’s partners, ATNI’s role is to report on the performance of companies whose products were assessed against the nutritional and labelling requirements of the adapted NPM for CPCF.

 Click here for more details about the adapted WHO Europe NPM for CPCF.
 More information can also be found on the COMMIT website.